What to do if your drugs aren't on the Drug List (formulary) or are restricted in some way.

 Start by talking to your doctor.
-He/she can help decide if there's another drug on the Drug List you can switch to.
-If there isn't a good alternative drug, you or your doctor can ask for a formulary exception.
+Your doctor can help decide if there's another drug on the Drug List you can switch to.
+If there isn't a good alternative drug, you, your representative or your doctor can ask for a formulary exception.
 If the exception is approved, you can keep getting your current drug for a certain period of time.

 Review your Evidence of Coverage (EOC) to find out exactly what your plan covers.
 If you’re a continuing member, you’ll get an Annual Notice of Changes (ANOC).
 Review the ANOC carefully to find out if your current drugs will be covered the same way in the upcoming year.